School Immersion in the Edmonton region, Alberta – 15-18 years – 1 semester or 1 academic year

 Highlights of the destination

-• Proximity to the Rocky Mountains, winter sports and ecotourism
+• Close to the Rockies, ideal for winter sports

 • A safe region, just an hour’s drive from Alberta’s capital, Edmonton